 Lindt Chocolate Factory

-If you still have time, visit Zurich’s famous Lindt chocolate factory too!
+If you still have time, visit the famous Lindt chocolate factory of Switzerland in Zurich too!
 It is located just 6km from the Old Town on the other shore of the lake and you can try your hand at making your own chocolates here.
 As I’m sure you’re aware, Switzerland is world renowned for it’s quality chocolate, so if you don’t make it to the chocolate factory make sure you don’t forget to buy some Swiss chocolate when you are here!

 One part of Zurich that is becoming very trendy is Zurich West.
 Once an industrial area but now a definite up and coming part of town, you’ll see old shipping containers turned into bars, railway viaducts turned into shopping areas and old factories turned into shopping centres!
 It is totally reminiscent of hipster Shoreditch in London!
 One particularly interesting shop is the Freitag store (which sells lovely bags made from recycled materials) located in the Freitag Tower, which is actually several shipping containers stacked ontop of each other and is definitely worth seeing!
 You can also climb the 26 metres to the top get a nice view of downtown Zurich.